qgis/QGIS-Documentation/source/docs/documentation_guidelines/substitutions.rst

   and paste (in ``.png`` format) under :file:`/resources/en/docs/common` folder.
   For convenience and update, it's advised to keep filename when possible.
-* create the reference to the substitution in the :file:`/source/conf.py` file following the example below:
+* create the reference to the substitution in the :file:`/source/conf.py` file following the example below.
+The replacement text should be in camelCase:

 ::

-  .. |split_layer| image:: /static/common/split_layer.png
+  .. |splitLayer| image:: /static/common/split_layer.png
      :width: 1.5em

 * (optional) add the reference to the icon and its substitution to the list below.